 There may be instances of loss of blood, formation of a clot in your leg, and some chances of infection.

 The overall incidences of these risks are extremely small, which are discussed in detail with your hip replacement surgeon, before proceeding with the surgery.

 A total hip replacement depends upon a variety of factors, including:

 Some patients will be asked to donate a pint of their own blood in the weeks preceding their hip replacement surgery.
 This addresses the need for blood transfusion during the surgery.
-Almost all of the patients will receive this donated blood as a transfusion post-surgery.
+Almost all the patients will receive this donated blood as a transfusion post-surgery.
 A thorough medical examination is conducted as a precaution to ensure that a patient is healthy enough to undergo this surgical procedure.
-Additional tests to examine patient’s heart and lungs are carried out.
+Additional tests to examine the patient’s heart and lungs are carried out.

 With the constant support and guidance from our highly specialized and talented doctors, patient’s progress is under constant observation.

 Your knee joint is simply the hinge between two bones, the thigh bone (femur) and the shin bone (tibia) whose ends are covered with a thick cushion of soft, white cartilage.
 Due to wear and tear age or other factors this cartilage begins to wear away and thus the underlying bones rub together causing extreme pain and inflammation.

 The major types of arthritis that affect the knees are osteoarthritis, rheumatoid arthritis, and posttraumatic arthritis.